pryrt/NppPlugin-ConfigUpdater/README.md

 After your config files have been updated, you can exit Notepad++ and run it again, and the updated Languages and Style Configurator settings will be in effect.

-## [COMING SOON] Download Newest Model Files
+## Download Newest Model Files

-[COMING SOON] Run **Plugins > ConfigUpdater > Download Newest Model Files** to grab the most recent `*.model.xml` from the Notepad++ repository.
+Run **Plugins > ConfigUpdater > Download Newest Model Files** to download the most recent `*.model.xml` from the Notepad++ repository (requires internet connection).

 The model files are the files that the ConfigUpdater uses to verify which languages and styles need to be updated in your config files, so having the most-recent model files is important.

 When you upgrade Notepad++ using the installer, it will automatically update the installed `*.model.xml` files, so if you have a normal installation, you shouldn't need to use this action.
 However, if you have a portable Notepad++, even if you have been manually grabbing the new executable and DLLs from a new portable unzip, you may have forgotten to also grab `*.model.xml` from the zipfile into your portable location -- so running this action in the ConfigUpdater plugin will remedy that.

 Further, whether in installed or portable, it can sometimes be useful to grab a newer copy of the model files than were available for your version: these might reveal hidden styles for languages you already have, or newly-updated keyword lists, so if you know there have been updates to the models since you last upgraded your Notepad++, you can get your stylers, themes, and language settings ahead of the curve.